-Selected from open submission, the 11th annual Flourish Award for Excellence in Printmaking exhibition runs until 12th September in our project space in Huddersfield town centre in early August 2020 before touring to Woodend Gallery in Scarborough from 3rd October until early January 2021.
+Selected from open submission, the 11th annual Flourish Award for Excellence in Printmaking exhibition runs until 12th September in our project space in Huddersfield town centre before touring to Woodend Gallery in Scarborough from 3rd October until early January 2021.

 Established in 2009 by West Yorkshire Print Workshop to champion printmakers working in Yorkshire, Flourish now celebrates work from across the UK.
 Each year the exhibition includes 12-15 artists shortlisted for the award by an independent panel of judges.
 This year’s judges are Stephen Snoddy, Artist and Director New Art Gallery Walsall; Bronwen Sleigh, Artist and Printmaker; and Grant Scanlan, Huddersfield Museums Manager.